waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/unicode.rst

 The following codec API is special in that maps Unicode to Unicode.

-.. c:function:: PyObject* PyUnicode_Translate(PyObject *str, PyObject *table, const char *errors)
+.. c:function:: PyObject* PyUnicode_Translate(PyObject *unicode, \
+                              PyObject *mapping, const char *errors)

-   Translate a string by applying a character mapping table to it and return the resulting Unicode object.
+   Translate a Unicode object using the given *mapping* object and return the resulting Unicode object.
 Return ``NULL`` if an exception was raised by the codec.

-   The mapping table must map Unicode ordinal integers to Unicode ordinal integers or ``None`` (causing deletion of the character).
+   The *mapping* object must map Unicode ordinal integers to Unicode strings, integers (which are then interpreted as Unicode ordinals) or ``None`` (causing deletion of the character).

-   Mapping tables need only provide the :meth:`__getitem__` interface; dictionaries and sequences work well.
 Unmapped character ordinals (ones which cause a :exc:`LookupError`) are left untouched and are copied as-is.

-   *errors* has the usual meaning for codecs.
-It may be ``NULL`` which indicates to use the default error handling.

 .. c:function:: PyObject* PyUnicode_TranslateCharmap(const Py_UNICODE *s, Py_ssize_t size, \